 Spend the Day at Whitefish Lake

-Whitefish Lake is a freshwater lake located on the northwest side of the city.
+Whitefish Lake is a freshwater lake located on the northwest side of the city – and it is the perfect place to go for fun water activities in Whitefish.
 Visitors can go fishing, kayaking and swimming – or just soak in the rays at the Whitefish City Beach, a sandy stretch along the southern end of lake.

 Things To Do Near Whitefish, Montana

 We have featured some of the top activities in the city, but there are several things to do around Whitefish, Montana, too!
-Whether you are staying in the city (we have recommendations for where to stay in Whitefish, Montana below!) or staying elsewhere in the region (like Missoula or Kalispell), you will want to check out these fun things to do!
+Whether you are staying in the city (we have recommendations for where to stay in Whitefish, Montana below!) or staying elsewhere in the region (like Missoula or Kalispell), you will want to check out these fun things to do in Northwest Montana!